steveteoh/steveteoh.github.io/diseases/covid/README.md

 Last Updated: 19/12/2023
 <br/>Created: 26/08/2021

 Welcome to Steve Teoh's public health github page.
-This page highlights the shared sources available in _https://steveteoh.github.io/diseases/_ for demo and educational purposes.
+This page highlights the shared sources available in _https://steveteoh.github.io/diseases/_ for demo and educational purposes.<br>
 It is a public-domain CSR with National Institute of Health to help monitor the spread of COVID-19.

 ### Data Sources
 Map Data Last Updated: 01/01/2024<br>